This chapter introduces the method for integrating the Air Quality v1.1 air quality monitoring device into Home Assistant.

-Click CONTINUE
+Click CONTINUE in the pop-up.

-Select New Device Setup to create a new configuration file
+Select New Device Setup to create a new configuration file.

-fill in the configuration name
+Fill in the configuration file name.

-Edit the file, add the following package to the end of the file
+Add the following at the end of the file:

 packages: